Quick loan for unexpected bills: secure instant payout within 24 hours

 Is a quick loan the same as a mini loan?

 Not quite.
-A mini loan usually refers to loans under 1,000 Euros with very short terms of 30 to 90 days.
-A quick loan can also cover higher amounts and generally has longer terms, with the term primarily referring to fast processing and disbursement.
+A mini loan usually refers to loans of under €1,000 with very short terms of 30 to 90 days.
+A quick loan can also cover higher amounts and generally has longer terms, with the term referring primarily to the fast processing and disbursement.

-How secure is the digital credit application?
+How secure is the digital loan application?

 The digital loan application at reputable banks is very secure.
-Data transmission is encrypted, and procedures such as Video Identification and the Qualified Electronic Signature (QES) comply with high statutory security standards.
+Data transmission is encrypted, and procedures such as video identification and the qualified electronic signature (QES) comply with high statutory security standards.